atul4sharma/atul4sharma.github.io/_posts/2022-01-07-Getting-Started-with-Cmake.md

     - VERSION is optional.
 Can be used to specify the project version here and other parts of the project can refer to it.
     - LANGUAGES defines the programming languages that should be enabled for the project.

-  One of it's important responsibility is to check the compilers for each enabled language and ensure that ther are able to compile and link successfully.
+  One of it's important responsibility is to check the compilers for each enabled language and ensure that they are able to compile and link successfully.

 - `add_executable` command
   `add_executable(targetName source1 [source2 ...])`